 The Col de Clapier is one of the routes scholars suspect Hannibal and his army may have taken over the Alps.
 I investigated this one and Danny and Sam were off to check out others.
 After crossing the Col de Galibier I stayed in the Ambin valley nearby with the crew and I cycled off at first light as I wanted to check out a white/bald rock which is mentioned in ancient accounts and would indicate Hannibal's travelled up the Ambin valley.
 However after beans and rice for dinner and breakfast my priorities changed and I instead needed to find a toilet.
 Luckily I found one in a cafe - not so lucky for the patrons - but the kindly owner noting my sudden loss of weight gave me a free pan au chocolat!
 I was ready to meet our guide for the day, Gilbert, in Lanslebourg Mont Cenis.
 He looked a little like Billy Bob Thornton but with a squarer head and dark hair and less boggly eyes.
 So actually not a lot like him at all but I still asked if he'd met Angelie Jolie - he hasn't.
 I told him I'd stopped answering her calls (all in very bad French) and he started to look at me like I was a psycho so I thought I'd better get onto his speciality - local history.
-He was very knowledgable on this topic and as he told me about the the houses that lined the Cenis pass.
+He was very knowledgable on this topic and as we drove up the Cenis pass told us about the houses that lined the route.
 Apparently Napolean had them built and housed them with peasants to keep the road clear of snow during winter.
 The road is closed during the cold months these days but 200 years ago it was open all year round so Napolean could march his army into Italy if he felt like it (I knew that before him when he was my age).
 And everyone goes on about how much we have progressed since then.

 Going our separate ways at the base of the Col du Galibier